Skip to main content

 Is this the same as TRIMP?

 In short — yes, in essence.
-Our training load belongs to the same family of metrics as TRIMP (Training Impulse).
+Our cardio load belongs to the same family of metrics as TRIMP (Training Impulse).
 Both methods use heart rate reserve (the gap between your resting and maximum heart rate) to measure the intensity of effort and combine it with the duration of the workout.

 Our algorithm goes a step further than classic TRIMP: